 If you need a few ideas for pairings, here are a few of my favourites.
 Generally, almond milk pairs well with cookies, brownies and all quick breads, just like a cow’s milk does.

-Chocolate Chip Peanut Butter Cookies – Soft and moist chocolate oatmeal cookies with peanut butter, honey and chocolate chips.
+Healthy Chocolate Oatmeal Cookies – Soft and moist chocolate oatmeal cookies with peanut butter, honey and chocolate chips.
 Optionally gluten free & vegan.
 To dunk these in a glass of cold almond milk is pure perfection.

-Vegan Pumpkin, Pecan & Coconut Snack Bread – A mind blowing combination.
+Pumpkin Pecan Bread – A mind blowing combination.
 This snack bread came out so flavourful and moist, soft and crunchy at same time.
 No dairy, no eggs, no processed sugar.

-Peanut Butter Swirl Black Bean Brownies – Healthy gluten free brownies made with no flour, refined sugar or butter.
+Healthy Peanut Butter Brownies – Healthy gluten free brownies made with no flour, refined sugar or butter.
 All peanut butter addicts like me gotta try these!

 Healthy Lemon Blueberry Muffins – Made with whole wheat flour, chia seeds, vanilla yogurt, blueberries and fresh lemons.